Henri Breuil: Cave paintings

-Breuil was a competent draughtsman, faithfully reproducing the cave paintings he encountered.
+Breuil was a competent draughtsman, reproducing faithfully the cave paintings he encountered, although certain modern scholars have questioned the validity of Breuil's sketch known as "The Sorcerer" and his interpretation of it.
 In 1924 he was awarded the Daniel Giraud Elliot Medal from the National Academy of Sciences.
 He published many books and monographs, introducing the caves of Lascaux and Altamira to the general public and becoming a member of the Institut de France in 1938.

-Breuil visited the Peking Man excavations at Zhoukoudian, China in 1931 and confirmed the presence of stone tools at the site.
+Breuil visited the excavations associated with Peking Man at Zhoukoudian, China in 1931 and confirmed the presence of stone tools at the site.

 In 1929, when already a recognised authority on North African and European Stone Age art, he attended a congress on prehistory in South Africa.
-At the invitation of prime minister Jan Smuts he returned there in 1942 and took up a chair at Witwatersrand University from 1944 to 1951.
+At the invitation of premier Jan Smuts he returned there in 1942 and began a professorship at Witwatersrand University from 1944 to 1951.
 During his South African stay he studied rock art in Lesotho, the eastern Free State and in the Natal Drakensberg.
-He undertook three expeditions to South West Africa and Rhodesia between 1947 and 1950.
+He performed three expeditions to South West Africa and Rhodesia between 1947 and 1950.
 He described this period as "the most thrilling years of my research life".
-He had excursions to South West Africa and Bechuanaland with a local Archeologist Kosie Marais.
-In 1953 he announced his discovery of a painting about 6 000 years old, subsequently dubbed The White Lady, under a rock overhang in the Brandberg Mountain.
+He had excursions to South West Africa and Bechuanaland with a local archeologist, Kosie Marais.
+In 1953 he announced his discovery of a painting about 6,000 years old, subsequently dubbed The White Lady, under a rock overhang in Brandberg Mountain.

-Breuil returned to France in 1952 and produced a series of publications sponsored by the South African Government.
+Breuil returned to France in 1952 and produced a series of publications sponsored by the government of South Africa.
 Breuil's books contain valuable photographs and sketches of the art works at the sites he visited but are marred by official South African racism.
-Breuil developed elaborate scenarios to attribute "white" authorship to the paintings he studied.
-For example, he had a theory that the beautiful painting known as "The White Lady of the Brandberg" had been painted by Egyptians (or some other Mediterranean people), who had improbably made their way thousands of miles southwest into the wilds of Namibia, rather than accepting the logical and fairly obvious fact that the paintings were the product of (and clearly represent the lifestyle of) the Bushmen and other native peoples of Namibia and South Africa.
+Breuil developed elaborate scenarios to attribute Caucasian authorship to the paintings he studied.
+For example, he had a theory that the beautiful painting known as "The White Lady of the Brandberg" had been painted by Egyptians (or some other Mediterranean people), who had improbably made their way thousands of miles southwest into the wilds of southern Africa, rather than accepting the logical and fairly obvious fact that the paintings were the product of (and clearly represent the lifestyle of) the Bushmen and other native peoples of southern Africa.

 His contributions to European and African archaeology were considerable and recognised by the award of honorary doctorates from no fewer than six universities.
 He was President of the PanAfrican Archaeological Association from 1947 to 1955.

 He died at L'Isle-Adam, Val-d'Oise, France.